Today’s Monday Listicles are 10 Things Totally 80s. This was a topic I got to suggest.

 Hair is such a big deal when you’re a teen.
 I spent hours with my curling iron.
 I had two failed perms.
 I could not rock this.
 There were a few girls in my school that had their hair so perfectly feathered that the feathering ended at the very middle of the back of their head where the feathered sides met, so that it looked like a faux butt crack on their head.
 I so envied their feathered butt cracks.
 I could not reproduce that butt crack.

-She had perfectly feathered hair.
+This wasn’t me.
+She had practically perfectly feathered hair.

 I kind of rocked this t-shirt…in an awkward, oily forehead, eighth grade, metal brace-face kind of way.
 My sister was really rockin’ that mullet.